 Load Onboard LAN1 Option ROM/Load Onboard LAN2 Option ROM

 Select Enabled to enable the onboard LAN1 or LAN2 Option ROM.
 This is to boot computer using a network interface.
-The options are Enabled and Disabled.
+The default setting for LAN1 is Enabled.
+The default setting for LAN2 is Disabled.